lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 ##### Create a Proposal - `createProposal [OwnerAddress] id0 value0 ... idN valueN`

 - `OwnerAddress` (Optional) - The account address initiating the transaction.
 Default: The address of the logged-in account.
 - `id0` - The parameter's ID number.
-Each parameter in the TRON network has an ID number.
-Please refer to "http://tronscan.org/#/sr/committee".
+Each parameter in the LINDA network has an ID number.
+Please refer to "http://lindascan.org/#/sr/committee".
 - `Value0` - The modified value.

-In this example, to modify parameter ID 4 (the cost of issuing a token) to 1,000 TRX:
+In this example, to modify parameter ID 4 (the cost of issuing a token) to 1,000 LIND:

 ```
 > createProposal 4 1000